SanderMertens/flecs/docs/Queries.md

 Access modifiers can be used by API functions to ensure a component cannot be written, for example by requiring a component to be accessed with a `const` modifier.
 APIs may also infer access modifiers where possible, for example by using the `In` modifier for a query term with a type that has a `const` modifier.

 When using pipelines, the scheduler may use access modifiers to determine where sync points are inserted.
-This typically happens when a system acccess modifier indicates a system writing to a component not matched by the query (for example, by using `set`), and is followed by a system that reads that component.
+This typically happens when a system access modifier indicates a system writing to a component not matched by the query (for example, by using `set`), and is followed by a system that reads that component.

 Access modifiers may also be used by serializers that serialize the output of an iterator (for example: `ecs_iter_to_json`).
 A serializer may for example decide to not serialize component values that have the `Out` or `None` modifiers.